Special Topics in Sports Engineering

-The course consists of on-line lectures, practicals and brief group assignments.
-Students will work online in small (up to four students) interdisciplinary groups.
-At the final day of the course, groups will have to present the results of their group work in a brief online presentation.
+The course consists of lectures, practicals and brief group assignments.
+Students will work in small (up to four students) interdisciplinary groups.
+The course's final activity will be a test ride to quantify the differences between actual performance and predicted performance.

 In this course, students will have to answer the question:

 Given a particular bike, what will be your own predicted time over a given distance and track and how well does this match reality?

 For an impression of the final tests in 2017-2018 see this video: